xylafur/cosc4315-hw2/README.md

     all of these testfiles output the correct AST except for cases 6 and 7 the reason for this failure is mentioned in the limitations

+DOCUMENTATION:
+    All of c*/ bison/ flex files are commented, see them for information about how a particular part of the program operates.
+The header files are not all commented though

 LIMITATIONS:
     The AST is not converted into the bytecode and executed by the VM: